-Although the compact spare tire was fully inflated when the vehicle was new, it can lose air after a time.
+Although the compact spare tire was fully inflated when your vehicle was new, it can lose air after a time.
 Check the inflation pressure regularly.
 It should be 60 psi (420 kPa).

-After installing the compact spare on the vehicle, stop as soon as possible and make sure the spare tire is correctly inflated.
-The compact spare is made to perform well at speeds up to 65 mph (105 km/h) for distances up to 3,000 miles (5 000 km), so you can finish your trip and have the full-size tire repaired or replaced at your convenience.
-Of course, it is best to replace the spare with a full-size tire as soon as possible.
-The spare tire will last longer and be in good shape in case it is needed again.
+After installing the compact spare on your vehicle, you should stop as soon as possible and make sure your spare tire is correctly inflated.
+The compact spare is made to perform well at speeds up to 65 mph (105 km/h) for distances up to 3,000 miles (5 000 km), so you can finish your trip and have your full-size tire repaired or replaced where you want.
+You must calibrate the tire inflation monitor system after installing or removing the compact spare.
+See Tire Pressure Monitor System on page 363 for more information.
+The system may not work correctly when the compact spare is installed on the vehicle.
+Of course, it is best to replace your spare with a full-size tire as soon as you can.
+Your spare will last longer and be in good shape in case you need it again.